+From the {\run} $A_{1}$ of $\AW$ we construct the following {\run} $A_0$ of $\AW$ (Figure~\ref{A0}).
+Intuitively, $A_0$~is~the same as $A_1$ except that the writer is correct and does not take any steps (i.e., $w$ does not invoke a write 1 operation on $\REG$), but all the readers behave the same as in $A_1$ and so $q$ still reads 1.
+This {\run} of $\AW$ is possible because: (1) even though $p$ may have ``noticed'' that $w$~does~not take the step $s^1$, $p$~may be {\ml} (all the other readers are correct in this {\run}), and $p$ behaves exactly as in $A_1$, and (2) $q$ cannot distinguish between $A_1$ and $A_0$ because $s^1$ is invisible to $q$, and $p$ and all the readers in {\sety} behave as in $A_1$.
+So $q$ reads 1 from $\REG$ in $A_0$ exactly as in $A_{1}$.
+Since the initial value of the implemented register $\REG$ is $0$, {\run} $A_0$ of the implementation $\AW$ of $\REG$ violates the linearizability~of~$\AW$ --- a contradiction that concludes the proof of Theorem~\ref{Theo-Impossibility-Result}. \end{proof}

-It is easy to verify that the above proof holds (without any change) even if all the readers have atomic $\Reg{1}{n}$s that they can write and all processes can read.
+It is easy to verify that the above proof holds (without any change) even if every reader is given atomic $\Reg{1}{n}$s that it can write and \emph{all} other processes can read, and the writer is the only process that does not have an atomic $\Reg{1}{n}$.
 Thus:

-\begin{theorem} For all $n \ge 3$, there is \emph{no} wait-free linearizable implementation of a $\Reg{1}{n}$ in a system of $n+1$ processes that are subject to Byzantine failures~such~that:
+\begin{theorem} For all $n \ge 3$, in a system with $n+1$ processes that are subject to Byzantine failures, there is \emph{no} linearizable implementation of a $\Reg{1}{n}$ that satisfies Termination, even under the assumption that: